 Michael Dalberg is a resident of Chicago, and graduate of the University of Wisconsin – Parkside.
 As an actor, Michael has worked with First Folio Theatre, Idle Muse Theatre Company, Oil Lamp Theater, MadKap Productions, Halcyon Theatre, Piccolo Theatre, Fury Theatre, The Public House, Great River Shakespeare Festival, InTandem Theatre, and more.
 As a playwright, Michael was commissioned to write the first adaptation with Theatre Above the Law: Cyrano, which was produced in company's second season.
 His full length drama Family Values was produced at the Edinburgh Festival Fringe to critical acclaim after getting its international debut in London.
 Michael has also had several smaller plays produced throughout the Midwest.
 See more at michaeldalberg.info.

 From Owensboro, Kentucky and a graduate of the University of Louisville, Ann-Claude is excited to be a part of the inaugural ensemble at Theatre Above the Law.
 She was last seen at TATL in ‘Twas the Night Before Christmas.
 Catch her at TATL again this fall in POE.
-Through July 14 she can be spotted onstage as Ophelia/O-Feline in Bat-Hamlet with Corn Productions.
-Other Chicago credits include An Enemy of the People with Goodman Theatre and Saint Joan with Poetic Forum Collective.
-Next up for her is Richard III with Muse of Fire.
+Some highlights of her Chicago credits include Richard III (Muse of Fire Theatre Company), Bat-Hamlet (Corn Productions), An Enemy of the People (Goodman Theatre), and Saint Joan (Poetic Forum Collective).
 See more about Ann-Claude and connect at annclauderakotoniaina.com.

 Dan Sauer was proud to be part of Theatre Above the Law's production of What Rhymes with America.
 Dan recently returned to the Chicago theatre scene where he acted, produced, and directed during the 1990's.
 As an actor Dan worked with A Red Orchid Theatre, The Next Theatre, Commons Theatre, Big Game Theatre, and others.
 Dan produced and directed with his own company, Pig American Productions.
 He directed the world premiere of Trance by David Hauptschein which ran at the Live Bait theatre, won a Fringe First award at the Edinburgh Fringe Festival and returned to the U.K. for an engagement the following year.
 For A Red Orchid he directed The Persecution of Arnold Petch in their second season.
 You can see Dan perform this February at TATL in Art.